salam9/frontend-nanodegree-arcade-game/README.md

 ## How to play this game ?

-1. visit my Github page https://salam9.github.io/frontend-nanodegree-arcade-game/index.html index.html by a web browser  IE, Firefox, Chrome;
+* visit my Github page https://salam9.github.io/frontend-nanodegree-arcade-game/index.html index.html by a web browser  IE, Firefox, Chrome;
-2. use arrow keys to control the boy-sprite;
+* use arrow keys to control the boy-sprite;
-3. when the boy makes a touch down, tiger-the Tiger image comes up;